 Payroll Checklist for Small Businesses

 Congratulations!
 You've registered your business, set up an organized and effective records system, and learned how to run your first payroll.
 There's one less obstacle in your path to running a successful business.

 If you want to make things even simpler, consider Roll by ADP, a payroll app so easy and intuitive that you won't need any training to use it.
-However, if you have any questions, answers are easy to find— Roll by ADP comes with 24-hour chat support. today to get started, and Axos small business banking customers get their first four months of payroll for free.
+However, if you have any questions, answers are easy to find— Roll by ADP comes with 24-hour chat support.
+Sign up with Roll today to get started, and Axos small business banking customers get their first four months of payroll for free.

+Payroll Checklist for Small Businesses